Michael A. Taylor Player Props: Twins vs. Guardians

-On Saturday, Michael A. Taylor (coming off going 0-for-0) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 6:10 PM ET.
+On Sunday, Michael A. Taylor (coming off going 1-for-1) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 1:40 PM ET.

+In his most recent game, he reached base in both of his plate appearances against the Guardians.

 Michael A. Taylor Game Info & Props vs. the Guardians